Vitamin D Deficiency

 Zonta International partners include UNFPA, UNICEF USA, Girls Not Brides, Coalition to End Violence Against Women and Girls Globally and Women’s Empowerment Principles.

-Zonta Club of Greater Queens, a local chapter of Zonta International, has supported the Center for the Women of New York over the years.
+Zonta Club of Greater Queens, a member club of Zonta International, has supported the Center for the Women of New York over the years.

 October is Fire Prevention Month